Artists & Artisans

 Quick Facts

-• Before electroplating, workers used a harmful amalgam of gold or silver with mercury.
-Electroplating enabled high-quality metal application without such risks to the artisans.
+• Before electroplating, artisans used hazardous amalgams of gold or silver mixed with mercury.
+Electroplating allowed for high-quality metal application without exposing craftsmen to these dangerous materials.

-• All Christofle flatware is held to the highest standard and must pass through 52 people, an impressive process known as “100 hands.”
+• All Christofle flatware is held to exceptionally rigorous standards and passes through the hands of 52 artisans during production — an impressive process known as “100 hands.”

-• All modern Christofle flatware is designed to be dishwasher safe.
+• Modern Christofle flatware is designed to be dishwasher safe while maintaining the house’s renowned quality and finish.

-• Christofle silverware bears marks like '925' indicating 92.5% silver content.
-'800' denotes silver-plated items, not sterling silver.
+• Christofle silverware bears marks such as “925,” indicating 92.5% sterling silver content.
+Marks reading “800” denote silver-plated items rather than sterling silver.

 Artists & Artisans

-Founded in 1830 by Charles Christofle, Christofle began as a Parisian metalwork business and would later grow to become a prestigious goldsmith of the era.
-Their creations revolutionized production and ranged from tableware to decorative art, including notable commissions for royalty inspiring the title "Goldsmith of the King."
-Christofle reigns supreme as the pinnacle of French flatware mastery, celebrated for its unrivaled elegance, beauty and craftsmanship.
-Christofle's exquisite designs epitomize the essence of luxury home goods.
+Founded in 1830 by Charles Christofle, Christofle began as a Parisian metalworking business and would later grow into one of the most prestigious goldsmith houses of the 19th century.
+The firm’s creations revolutionized luxury production and ranged from refined tableware to decorative arts, including notable commissions for European royalty that inspired the title “Goldsmith of the King.”
+Today, Christofle remains synonymous with exceptional craftsmanship, timeless elegance and the highest standards of French silver and flatware design.
+Its exquisite creations epitomize the essence of luxury home décor and Objets d’Art.

 History

-After Christofle's death, his son Paul and his nephew Henri Bouilhet continued to grow the business, embracing new techniques and opening new factories.
-This grew Christofle into one of the major goldsmiths of the century and the company has stayed within the family— currently passed down through five generations to today.
+After Charles Christofle’s death, his son Paul and nephew Henri Bouilhet continued expanding the business, embracing new manufacturing techniques and opening additional factories.
+Under their leadership, Christofle became one of the century’s leading goldsmith houses.
+Remarkably, the company has remained within the family for generations and continues to carry forward its heritage today.

 Significant Clientele